-The glass (high performance glazing) which goes inside your structure, doors or windows is a very important decision.
-There are literally thousands of different glass types on the market today.
-The choices can become overwhelming when the consumer does not understand glazing terminology and process.
+The glass (high performance glazing) which goes inside your structure, doors, or windows is a very important decision.
+There are thousands of different glass types on the market today, so the choices can become overwhelming when the consumer does not understand glazing terminology and process.
 Solar Innovations® is here to help assist in this process.
 The following paragraphs discuss the basics on understanding glass types and lays out a format for picking the right glass.
 There are three major types of glass, some of which you may have heard.

 The third type of glass is laminated glass.
-This glass consists of two pieces of glass, formed together with a polyvinyl butryal (PVB) inter layer.
+This glass consists of two pieces of glass formed together with a polyvinyl butryal (PVB) inter layer.
 The PVB is invisible to the eye but acts as glue to hold the pieces together.
-Upon impact, the glass breaks into pieces that look like a spider web but it does not fall out of the frame.
-Many times windshields of cars are made out of this glass.
+Upon impact, the glass breaks into pieces that look like a spider web, but it does not fall out of the frame.
+Car windshields are often made out of this glass.
 Solar Innovations® uses this type of glass in the roofs of its glass structures.
 If the glass in the roof breaks, it will splinter but will not fall on a person’s head.
 The majority of building codes across the country require laminated glass in roofing.
 Another benefit to laminated glass is that 99% of all harmful UV rays are removed when laminated glass is utilized.

 Please Note: When internal dividers are used in an insulating glass unit, such as grilles, muntin bars, or simulated divided lites, there is the potential that dividers will contact the airspace glass surfaces (surface #2 and #3) of the insulating glass unit.

-This can occur under the following conditions: When the insulating glass unit airspace pressure is below the atmospheric pressure (IG unit is concave).
+This can occur: When the insulating glass unit airspace pressure is below the atmospheric pressure (IG unit is concave).

 When the metal dividers contact the airspace glass surfaces, there is the potential for having condensation on the room side (#4 glass surface) immediately behind the metal divider.
 This is because the insulating glass unit has lost its insulating value where the divider contacts the glass surfaces, causing the indoor glass surface to be colder.
 Therefore, there is more opportunity to have room side condensation with internal grilles than with standard insulating glass products that do not contain these grilles.